-understands that the Arlington Neighborhoods Program has funded a capital improvement project in our neighborhood.
+understands that the Arlington Neighborhoods Program has funded a capital improvement project in our neighbor orhood.
 Our organization will provide regular, ongoing maintenance of the landscaped area within this project.

-Project Location/Description:

-We have assigned Project Caretakers to perform this periodic landscape maintenance, particularly watering plant in periods of dry weather.
-These are local residents who have agreed to serve as Project Caretakers for the foreseeable future.
-We will notify Arlington Neighborhoods Program of any changes in this arrangement and agree to keep the Project Caretaker contact information current.
+Project Location/Description: orm this periodic landscape maintenance, particularly watering plant in periods of dry weather.
+These are local res sidents who have agreed to serve as Project Caretakers for the foreseeable future.
+We will notify Arlington Neighborhoods Program of any changes in this arrangement and

 Name Signature (Optional)

-. tanto eightaite (ephe (indi)

 Address Telephone E-mail

-, (33,000 Telephene 2

-Name Signature (Optic nal)
+Name Signature (Optional)

-Hamo Cignature (Opine (indi)

-Address Telenhone E-mail
+Address Telephone E-mail